 some of the principles outside including exploring choreography

 on soft grass.

-Nia and Horses® Special Application Training also offers opportunities for you to somatically connect more deeply your nature, your ‘animal self’.
+Nia and horses also offers opportunities for you to somatically connect more deeply your nature, your ‘animal self’.
 Sessions are taken in a beautiful light-filled 1,500 square foot dance studio, in the horse arena with horses, on wooded trails, under trees, and on hillsides with soft beds of grass while experiencing your body’s nature in nature.
-Nia and Horses® Special Application Training is fun, filled with adventure and surprise.
+It is fun, filled with adventure, discovery and surprise.

-Blue Heron Ranch Studio is an inspirational movement space with sprung wood floors, high ceilings, surrounded by nature, horse pastures and filled with light - a perfect place to take your Nia and Horses® White Belt Training.
+Blue Heron Ranch Studio is an inspirational movement space with sprung wood floors, high ceilings, surrounded by nature, horse pastures and filled with light.